rabstolaf/bwsys/05_golden-node-setup.md

 ## 1. Making the Virtual Machine

-> These are the instructions for creating your Golden Node on another Virtual Machine.
+> These are the instructions for creating your Golden Node.

 * Create another virtual machine on VirtualBox by clicking on "New".
 * Refer to the [first document](01_installing-ubuntu.md) for configurations and on how to do this.